Nobody's Fool (2018 film): Plot

-Tanya, Danica, and Danica's friend Kalli (Amber Riley) track down Lawrence, a man with a Jheri curl who uses a wheelchair, and sets his hair on fire for lying to Danica.
+Tanya, Danica, and Danica's friend Kalli (Amber Riley) track down Lawrence, a man with a Jheri curl who uses a wheelchair, though is revealed to be faking his disability; Tanya sets his hair on fire, for lying to Danica.

 The next day, Frank stops by to cheer up Danica, and they end up talking about their past relationships, only to end up having sex.
 Now, feeling weirded out by what just happened, Danica calls Kalli and tells her that she just slept with Frank and claims she doesn't find him attractive because of his criminal past, not knowing that he is still in her apartment.
 Now feeling guilty for hurting Frank's feelings, Danica realizes that she does like him and wants to give him a second chance.
 She apologizes at the coffee shop and then they have sex again.
 They begin to date afterwards.

 Three months later, Danica and Kalli find out that Charlie is real and his account got hacked by Lawrence, Charlie's old college coach.
-Charlie shows up to Danica’s office.
+Charlie shows up to Danica's office.
 Frank sees Danica leaving her job with Charlie and breaks up with her.
 Danica goes on an awful date with Charlie and realizes he isn't the one for her after all, and goes to win Frank back.
 Frank is reluctant to let Danica in his house until she sings "On Bended Knee" in the rain, something he told her he once did, and they reunite as a couple.

 In an end tag, Tanya, just for the fun of it, crashes Bailey's wedding as payback for him hurting her sister.